SAP-samples/teched2021-IIS162/exercises/ex9/README.md

 ## Summary

 We hope you enjoyed your little journey through an SAP implementation using SAP Cloud ALM.
-For us it was a pleasure.
+It was a pleasure for us.
 Don't be shy, just request your own customer tenant [here](https://support.sap.com/en/alm/sap-cloud-alm.html).
 Have fun implementing SAP solutions!

 Cheers, Your SAP Cloud ALM team